GIScience/gis-training-resource-center/_sources/content/Modul_4/en_qgis_map_design_I_ex1.md

 1. Add your Map to the Print Layout.
 Make sure to leave some space for the other map elements such as sources, legend, overview map, logo, etc.
 2. Adjust the Scale of the Map in the Item properties (if possible to a round number)
 3. Add a scale bar
 5. Add a title.
-The title should make clear what the map displays.
+The title should make it clear what the map displays.
 4. Add a legend.
 Make sure to remove layers which are not visible on the map and rename the elements accordingly.
-5. Add an orientation.
+5. Add a compass to show map orientation.

 ## Step 3: Setting up the Overview Map